photo @ B. Mair logo @ J. Wienkoop

 Towards the end of 2002 she received a Postdoctoral Fellowship at the Max Planck Institute of Molecular Plant Physiology (MPIMP) in Potsdam-Golm, Germany to extend and further develop techniques for mass spectrometry bases plant proteomics in projects around drought stress effects on N-fixation, amongst others.

-since 2018 Assoc.
+2018 - 2021 Assoc.
 Prof. and Group Leader “Plant Systems Interaction”, Dept. of Ecogenomics and Systems Biology, University of Vienna, Austria

 in 2012 Habilitation "Molecular Systems Biology", University of Vienna, Austria